Lady Leshurr: Career

 Leshurr played one of the lead female roles in Vertigo Films' 2009 film 1 Day.
-In 2010 Leshurr's first television music video appearance came in the music video 'Game Over Female Takeover', featuring Amplify Dot, Mz Bratt, Ruff Diamondz and others.
+In 2010 Leshurr's first television music video appearance came in the music video "Game Over Female Takeover", featuring Amplify Dot, Mz Bratt, Ruff Diamondz and others.
 The music video was directed by Nick Donnelly and produced by Carla Marie Williams.
 Leshurr won second place in the Best Female category of the Official Mixtape Awards 2011.
 To complement the music releases, she has designed a range of merchandise, the "Friggin L" clothing line named after her 2011 mixtape Friggin L.

 In 2016, she won the MOBO Award, celebrating excellence in black music, for Best Female Act.
 In 2019, she won the award for "Best Rap / Grime Act" and in 2020 she won "Best Solo Female" at the Birmingham Music Awards.
 In 2019, Leshurr performed at The Nicki Wrld Tour in Birmingham and Manchester as a special guest for rapper Nicki Minaj.

 She was awarded the British Empire Medal (BEM) in the 2020 Birthday Honours for services to music and charity.

 In 2020, she appeared in a commercial advertising for beauty brand Olay and became the first Black British woman to lead a campaign for the company.

 In late 2020, it was announced that Lady Leshurr would be joining the line-up at BBC Radio 1Xtra with her own Saturday afternoon radio show.
 In February 2023, it was announced that she would be replaced by Joelah Noble as presenter of the Saturday afternoon show.

 In 2021, she appeared as a contestant on the thirteenth series of Dancing on Ice, partnered with Brendyn Hatfield.
 After surviving three skate-offs during the competition, Leshurr was eliminated in the semi-final, leaving her in fourth place.
 She also won The Celebrity Circle for Stand Up to Cancer.

 In 2021, Leshurr announced a partnership with Kamo Premium Vodka, through which she became a co-owner.

 In April and August 2022, Leshurr appeared as a guest panellist on the ITV show Loose Women.

+In 2025, Leshurr was announced in the line-up for Celebrity SAS: Who Dares Wins.

 Influences

-Leshurr has named Ashley Walters, Eminem, Busta Rhymes, Ms. Dynamite, Missy Elliott and Lil Wayne as her primary influences.
+Leshurr has named Eminem, Busta Rhymes, Ms. Dynamite, Missy Elliott and Lil Wayne as her primary influences.
 Nia Kay, a competitor on The Rap Game season 2, stated that Leshurr was one of her influences due to her uniqueness and rap skill.